Khartoum

 Our work in Sudan

-• providing life-saving humanitarian assistance, increasing the resilience of vulnerable communities, and supporting a viable future for those in protracted crisis through long-term assistance and development
+- working with international and national partners in providing life-saving humanitarian and protection assistance, increasing the resilience of vulnerable communities, and supporting a viable future for Sudan and its people

 Find out more on our UK and Sudan news page.
 We provide services to British nationals living in and visiting Sudan.
 You can access UK government services while in Sudan.